 Two years later I was diagnosed with PTSD.

-Five years later I’ve graduated with two masters degrees, started my own company with a business partner, fired my business partner, gone through three family crises, stepped away from therapy after three years, gotten really curious about how to heal, failed pretty hard at said company, experienced severe trauma anniversary symptoms that have worsened with time and finally found myself finally ready to make a go at finding a way to live the way I want, work the way I want, and live with PTSD the way I want.
+Six years later I’ve graduated with two masters degrees, started my own company with a business partner, fired my business partner, gone through three family crises, stepped away from therapy after three years, gotten really curious about how to heal, stepped away from my company for a time to work in a supportive environment in which I can continue to learn, experienced severe trauma anniversary symptoms that have worsened with time and finally found myself ready to make a go at finding a way to live the way I want, work the way I want, and live with PTSD the way I want.
 I hope my experience helps you.